osmandapp/web/main/docs/user/plugins/contour-lines.md

-Topography information, such as **Contour lines**, **Hillshade** and **Slope**, helps you visually assess the shape of the land surface, considering curvature, extremes, steepness, points of equal height, and more.
+Topography information like **Contour lines**, **Hillshade** and **Slope**, **3D Relief** helps you visually assess the shape of the land surface, considering curvature, extremes, steepness, points of equal height, and more.
 Topographic information on a map can be represented by contour lines for the uphill and downhill, relief shading, and the color-coded slope angle.

 ## Overview